 After completing the request for Early Years Support

-The discussion is the next step on from when the request was discussed by the Early Years Support team and enables parents/carers to share any concerns they may have, ask any questions about the services recommended by the team and plan the next steps together.
+The discussion is the next step on from when the request was discussed by the Early Years Support team and enables parents/carers to discuss any concerns they may have, ask any questions about the services recommended at the team meeting and plan the next steps together.
 Parents/carers will also have the opportunity to ask questions about the Early Years Support process during the discussion.

 The role of the lead professional is to:

-- To act as a single point of contact
+- act as a single point of contact

 It is not the responsibility of the lead professional to:

-The role of Lead Professional in Early Years Support (word 140kb, opens in new window)
+The role of the lead professional in Early Years Support (pdf 90kb)

 Planning a family meeting factsheet (word 111kb)